ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 You can run serial jobs on the shared data analysis nodes.
-More information on using the data analysis nodes (including example job submission scripts) can be found in the[Data Analysis section](analysis.md) of the User and Best Practice Guide.
+More information on using the data analysis nodes (including example job submission scripts) can be found in the [Data Analysis section](analysis.md) of the User and Best Practice Guide.

 ## Best practices for job submission